 Multiple methods of storing CO2 in portland cement waste, fly ash, slags, and mafic rocks have been explored in literature ranging from diffusion based carbonation in environmental chambers, high pressure carbonation in autoclaves, and monoethanolamine-based accelerated carbonation.
-However, these methods result in adverse relationships when these materials are to be used as cement replacements. namely between rheological performance and a higher carbonation degree causing workability challenges, and extensive reaction times.
-This presentation will report on recent investigations of a novel mechano-carbonation process that exfoliates passivation lavers formed by silica gels during carbonation decreasing reaction times from several hours to minutes.
+However, these methods result in adverse relationships when these materials are to be used as cement replacements, namely between rheological performance and a higher carbonation degree causing workability challenges, and extensive reaction times.
+This presentation will report on recent investigations of a novel mechano-carbonation process that exfoliates passivation layers formed by silica gels during carbonation decreasing reaction times from several hours to minutes.
 Currently, while the potential for the symbiotic use of milling, acidification, and enzymatic processing conditions can greatly reduce specific energy requirements of mechano-carbonation, these processes have seldom been explored.
 With laboratory scale experiments and simulated commercial scale modeling using Discrete Element Method (DEM) modeling, our results demonstrate the carbonation potential and energy requirements for a broad range of potential applications including acid mechano-carbonation treatment of olivine sand, acid milling of smectite clays, and mechano-carbonation of portland cement pastes.
 Our findings show significant advancements in the fundamental reaction mechanisms underpinning carbonation of cement replacements.
 These benefits are maximal with acidic milling treatments rapidly decomposing and forcing Ca2+ ions into solution subsequently resulting in rapid CaCO3 formation aided by the low-pH dissolution of carbonic acid from carbonic anhydrase (CA-IX).
-These novel processes additionally alter the water demand and workability properties of the resulting SCMs, potentially offering pathways to decouple workability and carbonation degree of resulting CO2 sequestering cement replacements.
-10:15am - Abstract #3455 Stability of two-phase flow with interfacial flux in CO2 mineralization: Theory for complex system evolution Roi Roded and Laura E. Dalton, Civil and Environmental Engineering, Duke University, Durham, NC Abstract Text:
+These novel processes additionally alter the water demand and workability properties of the resulting SCMs, potentially offering pathways to decouple workability and carbonation degree of resulting CO_2 sequestering cement replacements.
+10:15am - Abstract #3455 Stability of two-phase flow with interfacial flux in CO2 mineralization: Theory for complex system evolution Roi Roded and Laura E. Dalton, Duke University, Durham, NC Abstract Text:

-The primary objective of Carbon Capture and Storage (CCS) applications in porous media is to achieve a stable and planar $CO_2$ displacement front, thereby suppressing viscous fingering.
+The primary objective of Carbon Capture and Storage (CCS) applications in porous media is to achieve a stable and planar CO_2 displacement front, thereby suppressing viscous fingering.
 Particularly, a stable front can ensure uniform and exhaustive carbonation throughout a reactive medium.
-Drawing inspiration from experimental observations of $CO_2$ flooding into cores of portland cement-based materials, we examine the stability of such systems.
-Focusing on the early injection time allows us to reduce the complex problem, typically involving thermo-hydro-mechanical-chemical interactions, into a two-phase flow scenario of immiscible displacement with an interfacial flux (from the invading $CO_2$ phase into the resident water solution).
+Drawing inspiration from experimental observations of CO_2 flooding into cores of portland cement-based materials, we examine the stability of such systems.
+Focusing on the early injection time allows us to reduce the complex problem, typically involving thermo-hydro-mechanical-chemical interactions, into a two-phase flow scenario of immiscible displacement with an interfacial flux (from the invading CO_2 phase into the resident water solution).
 This simplification is then justified a posteriori.
 The formulated equations with the interfacial flux term are used to investigate the development of a saturation profile and define a base-state solution for linear stability analysis.
 Assuming negligible capillary forces and a step-profile allows us to derive a closed-form stability criterion.
 Findings show that the interfacial flux can either suppress or promote perturbations depending on the saturation profiles, typically leading to stability enhancement.
 Implications are then briefly drawn.
 Finally, this research demonstrates the important role of theory in simplifying complex multi-physical and scale processes and inferring the ultimate state of subsurface systems.
-10:30am - Abstract #3421 Inter-grinding and carbonated curing of basalt-based alkali-activated materials: Toward sustainable solutions on earth and beyond Sophia Liron Bergen, Department of Civil and Environmental Engineering, Princeton University, Princeton, NJ and Claire E. White, Department of Civil and Environmental Engineering, and the Andlinger Center for Energy and the Environment, Princeton University, Princeton, NJ Abstract Text:
+10:30am - Abstract #3421 Inter-grinding and carbonated curing of basalt-based alkali-activated materials: Toward sustainable solutions on earth and beyond Sophia Liron Bergen and Claire E. White, Princeton University, Princeton, NJ Abstract Text: